 PhotoSaintGermain

-Almost three dozen Saint Germain galleries, specialty museums, bookstores, cultural venues, and even Hotel La Louisiane (storied haunt of jazz age and later musicians, including Jim Morrison) host PhotoSaintGermain each November to celebrate contemporary photography and emerging photographers with exhibitions, presentations, studio visits, and meet-ups.
+Almost three dozen Saint Germain galleries, specialty museums, bookstores, cultural venues, and even Hotel La Louisiane (storied haunt of jazz age and later musicians, including Jim Morrison) stage PhotoSaintGermain each November to celebrate contemporary photography and emerging photographers with exhibitions, presentations, studio visits, and meet-ups.

 If you love to see what's new and trending in the art of photography, don't miss this wonderful opportunity to visit the participating galleries and other venues.
 Check the event's website for addresses, event dates, and an interactive map of locations.
 As you'll see, many of the galleries are clustered in Saint-Germain's "Design District," so you can easily do your own self-directed art stroll.

-Dates: November 2 - 25; hours and open/closed days vary based on venue and activity
+Dates: November 3 - 19; hours and open/closed days vary based on venue and activity

 Admission: Free (although most of the art is available for purchase)